KTH/devops-course/contributions/executable-tutorial/zidi-sihanc/README.md

 ## Proposal

-I would like to write a toturial on katacoda.
+We want to write a toturial on katacoda.
-The idea is to have a small scenario to integrate TeamCity with Docker.
+The idea is about to deploy a php web application using docker.
-TeamCity is a powerful CI tool, so it should fit the purpose of the course.
+Docker is a useful too for CI/CD, which should fit the purpose of the course.
+Since there is no such toturial on katacoda, we want to help to improve.

-By the way, I am new to Docker and TeamCity, so if there are more suggestions, please tell me :)
+If there are more suggestions, please tell me :)